 How much will it cost and what payment methods are available?

-The operator will set the ticket price which will be similar or even less than those on County Council commissioned routes.
-Most operators will offer the same payment methods as County Council, for example half termly, termly or annual.
+The operator will set the ticket price which will be similar or even less than those on our commissioned routes.
+Most operators will offer the same payment methods as us, for example half termly, termly or annual.
 Please note that your current pass is still valid until end of December 2019 and you do not need to purchase a new pass immediately.